 The breed's development involved crossing various Japanese and foreign dog breeds, including the Kochi, Shikoku, and the Great Dane, Bulldog, and Mastiff.
 These crosses aimed to combine traits such as size, strength, and tenacity, resulting in a breed with formidable physical attributes.

 The Tosa Inu belongs to the Mastiff and Molosser breed group.
-This group includes large, muscular dogs characterized by their imposing presence and powerful build.
+This group includes large, muscular dogs characterised by their imposing presence and powerful build.
 Tosa Inus were originally bred for dog fighting, and their size, strength, and courage made them well-suited for this purpose.
 However, modern Tosa Inus are primarily kept as family companions and guard dogs.

 Tosa Inus have a short, dense, and straight coat that lies close to their muscular bodies.
 The coat is smooth to the touch, making grooming relatively straightforward.
 This breed does shed, especially during seasonal changes, but its grooming needs are minimal compared to breeds with longer or denser fur.